LimKianAn/xcluster/README.md

 ## Exponential Back-Off

 As far as requeue is concerned, returning `ctrl.Result{}, err` and `ctrl.Result{Requeue: true}, nil` are the same as shown in this [`if`](https://github.com/kubernetes-sigs/controller-runtime/blob/0fcf28efebc9a977c954f00d40af966d6a4aeae3/pkg/internal/controller/controller.go#L256) clause and this [`else if`](https://github.com/kubernetes-sigs/controller-runtime/blob/0fcf28efebc9a977c954f00d40af966d6a4aeae3/pkg/internal/controller/controller.go#L271) clause in the source code.
-Moreover, exponential back-off can be observed in the source code where dependencies of [controller](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.5.0/pkg/controller/controller.go#L90) are set and where [`func workqueue.DefaultControllerRateLimiter`](https://github.com/kubernetes/client-go/blob/0b19784585bd0a0ee5509855829ead81feaa2bdc/util/workqueue/default_rate_limiters.go#L39) is defined.
+Moreover, exponential back-off can be observed in the source code where dependencies of a [controller](https://github.com/kubernetes-sigs/controller-runtime/blob/v0.5.0/pkg/controller/controller.go#L90) are set and where [`func workqueue.DefaultControllerRateLimiter`](https://github.com/kubernetes/client-go/blob/0b19784585bd0a0ee5509855829ead81feaa2bdc/util/workqueue/default_rate_limiters.go#L39) is defined.

 ## ControllerReference